Cost to Pebble Dash a House

 How Much to Remove Pebble Dash?

-Pebble dash can be removed by a method of chipping the render away or by sandblasting the render away.
+Pebble dash can be removed by a method of chipping the render away or by using specialist tools to grind or cut away sections.
 Either way, removing a pebble dash render is not a simple task and will require hiring a professional to carry out the job and remove any waste.
 There is also an element of risk when removing pebble dash as the brickwork underneath can become damaged if it is not done carefully and correctly.

 If you do decide that you want to have your pebble dash removed, you will need to carefully consider who you hire to carry out this job.
-You will need to choose a tradesperson or business who has experience in removing pebble dash, as any damage or poor removal can even invalidate your home insurance.
+You will need to choose a tradesperson or business who has experience in removing pebble dash, as any damage or poor removal may affect insurance cover if damage occurs due to poor workmanship.

 Below is a table indicating the cost of a pebble dash removal depending on the size of your property.
 The prices below include the cost of labour and materials as needed.